 While this warranty is short, other automakers are similar.
 Ford covers parts for 24 months, with no mileage limit.
 Lexus only has 12-months, with unlimited mileage.

-Tesla now offers a daughterboard replacement that holds the eMMC.
+For those out of warranty, Tesla now offers a daughterboard replacement that holds the eMMC.
 The cost is about $500.
 A factory refurbished full MCU1 cost is $1300.
 Tesla installation labor is about $500 in the USA.
-We now have confirmation that replacement daughterboards and MCU1s installed since May-2020 use a better eMMC memory chip, that is far larger – 64 GB.
+Replacement daughterboards and MCU1s installed since May-2020 use a better eMMC memory chip, which is far larger, 64 GB.
 This should last at least 8 times longer, and depending on the chip design, perhaps a lot longer.
 Labor rates may differ slightly in different locations.

-Tesla appears to be rolling out a lower-cost Nvidia processor board replacement where the eMMC resides.
+Tesla has been rolling out a lower-cost Nvidia processor board replacement where the eMMC resides.
 It still required removal of the MCU1, and also requires pulling the MCU apart.
 The cost is less than half a full MCU1 replacement.
 It’s not clear if all shops can do this lower-cost repair or how long this option may be available.
 Ask for replacement of the Tegra Daughterboard, PN 2728211-S0-A along with new screws.